John Collins (footballer, born 1968): Coaching career

 After retiring from club football in 2003, Collins spent time in Monaco with his family, while also obtaining coaching qualifications including the UEFA Pro Licence.

 On 31 October 2006, Collins was appointed as manager of Hibernian.
 Collins led Hibernian to their first national trophy in over 15 years, when they defeated Kilmarnock 5–1 in the 2007 Scottish League Cup Final.
 Despite the League Cup victory, Collins had a major dispute with his players just weeks later.
 A delegation of players met chairman Rod Petrie, where they complained about his training methods and match tactics.
 The players soon backed down and captain Rob Jones offered a public apology to Collins on their behalf.

 On 20 December 2007, Collins resigned from Hibernian with immediate effect, citing a disagreement with the Hibs board about the budget to bring in new players.
 His decision was taken just one day after the club opened new training facilities.
 Collins had also said in October 2007 that he had "no intention" of breaking his contract with Hibs, after turning down a possibility of becoming Queens Park Rangers manager.

 Lawrie Sanchez was sacked by Fulham the next day, which led to reports that Collins might move there.
 Collins distanced himself from this speculation, and Roy Hodgson was appointed by Fulham a week later.
 Collins was interviewed by West Ham United in September 2008.

 On 15 December 2008, Collins was appointed as the manager of Belgian club Charleroi.
 Collins was reunited with former Hibs striker Abdessalam Benjelloun, but Benjelloun was almost immediately returned to Hibs before being loaned to another Belgian club, Roeselare.
 Collins announced his departure from Charleroi after the club secured their First Division status near the end of the season.

 Collins was appointed director of football by Livingston in February 2012.
 He agreed to play for his old amateur club Gala Rovers in a friendly against a Livingston XI on 25 July 2012.
 He left the club on 28 February 2013, after Collins disagreed with a decision to remove Gareth Evans from first team coaching.

 In June 2014, Collins was appointed to the position of assistant manager at Celtic.
-He left the club at the end of the 2015–16 season, at the same time as Deila.
+He left the club at the end of the 2015–16 season, at the same time as Ronny Deila.